AngelAngelov77/StrawberryAdventure/README.md

 TheGame class - Singleton design pattern.
   To Do - Generates several Maps, Interface to create a hero - hero name and starting characteristics; damage calculation; methods for moving the hero,

-Map class - represents a map, fas Width, Heights, Layout To Do - Generate random map, generate items for map, generate NPCs for map
+Map class - represents a map, has Width, Heights, Layout To Do - Generate random map, generate items for map, generate NPCs for map

 BasicItem class - abstract class, basic for all items